Tom1975/SugarConvDsk/README.md

 	This will convert to IPF every file of the form "[CPC]*.dsk", from directory d:\result, and subdirectories.
 	Result files will be saved in the d:\result directory.

+	If -cat option is used, SugarConvDsk will display the content of the diskn, and will not do a convertion.
+	In this case, destination and conversion flags are ignored.

     -cat=user : This option will print the disk content, based on the USER specified.
 If ALLUSERS is used, all users will be displayed.
     	If used, this option will prevent a convertion.
+	-sort : This flag will wort the files in alphabetical order.
+	-l : Add flags H for hidden files, and R for read-only files.
+List isdisplayed with one file per line.
+	-c : Display file on the same line, separated with semicolumn

 This tool mainly convert any format into an internal format, then write it back to the specified one.